MhmRdd/Il2Dump/README.md

 1. Flash this module and reboot.
 2. Create directory named as the package name of the targeted game in `/data/adb/il2dump/`.
 3. Create & fill a `preset.prop` file in the directory.
-4. Run the game and observe logs for the tag `Il2Dump` for any errors.<br/>
+4. Run the game and observe logs using command `logcat | grep 'Il2Dump'` for any errors.<br/>
    Your `dump.cs` will be generated under the directory.<br/>
    If `dump.cs` already exists, the module will automatically ignore future dumps & close itself until deleted.